Faith in AI can narrow the futures individuals consider: Data and materials availability

-Under these assumptions, we evaluated four candidate models of decision-making: (i) a random baseline model, (ii) an independent-action model, (iii) an anticipated–action coherent model, and (iv) a system-modulated anticipated–action coherent model.
+Under these assumptions, we evaluated four candidate models of decision-making: (i) the random choice model, (ii) the causal reasoning model, (iii) the evidential reasoning model, and (iv) the mixture reasoning model.
 Each model specifies different assumptions about perceived predictiveness and internal coherence, as described below.

-\subparagraph*{Random action model.} As a baseline, we assume that participants choose randomly between the two options with equal probability, independent of prediction or anticipation:
+\paragraph*{Random choice model} As a baseline, we assume that participants choose randomly between the two options with equal probability, independent of prediction or anticipation:

-\subparagraph*{Independent action model.} In the independent action model, we assume that participants ignore any coherence between anticipated action and realized action (i.e., $q=0$).
+\paragraph*{Causal reasoning model} In the causal reasoning model, we assume that participants ignore any coherence between anticipated action and realized action (i.e., $q_i=0$).
 Decisions are therefore based only on the expected utility difference in Eq.~\ref{eu_independent}.
 The probability of choosing one-boxing is

 where $\sigma(x) = \frac{1}{1 + e^{-x}}$ is a logistic function and $\tau > 0$ is an inverse temperature parameter capturing sensitivity to the expected utility difference.